Opening Hours Open 7 days a week

 If the applicant is a child born in the UK to a High Potential Individual (HPI) or their partner, the applicant must provide a full UK birth certificate showing the names of both parents.

-The child must be under the age of 18 on the date of application, unless they were last granted permission as the dependent child of their parent or parents.
+The child must be under 18 on the date of application, unless they were last granted permission as a dependent child of their parent or parents.
 If the child is aged 16 or over at the date of application, they must not be leading an independent life.

-If the applicant is aged under 18 on the date of application, there must be suitable arrangements for the child’s care and accommodation in the UK, which must comply with relevant UK legislation and regulations.
+If the applicant is aged under 18 on the date of application, there must be suitable arrangements for the child’s care and accommodation in the UK that comply with relevant UK legislation and regulations.

 Financial Requirement